Fees, bursaries and scholarships

 School Blazer supply our new school uniform and PE kit is supplied by Schoolwear Solutions Ltd. Both are ordered online.
 Junior School book bags and satchels are ordered directly through the school.
 For more information, including price lists, please visit our uniform page.

-At the Junior School lunches are compulsory and charged termly.
+At the Junior School lunches are compulsory and are charged termly.
+Years 0-2 eat lunch at Junior School while Years 3-6 go up to the Senior School Dining Hall.

-The cost of lunch will be invoiced termly with fees by the GDST.
-Girls in Senior School year groups not yet included in the compulsory lunch scheme pay for lunch each day using an Oystercard so they only pay for what they choose to eat.
-They can add money to their account in school and all students use an Oystercard at break time if they wish to purchase snacks and drinks.
-Full information will be given at new student inductions.
+The cost of lunch is invoiced termly with fees by the GDST.
+Girls in Senior School year groups also use an Oystercard at break time if they wish to purchase breakfast items, snacks and drinks.
+They can add money to their card in school.
+Full information will be given about this system at new student inductions.

 In the Junior School, fees cover most day trips and workshops but residential trips are an extra cost.
 In the Senior School day trips out of school and residential trips cost extra.